 A little more work, but definitely worth it if you’ve exhausted all your existing target groups: entering new markets.
 Is your product or service adaptable to other audiences or industries?
 Can you expand your brand and reach out into unknown territories to get more clients?

 Consider going international to get a footing in another country.
-You could scale your product or service to be able to be able to target larger or smaller companies or you could turn your idea into a franchise and grow your profit through intermediaries.
+You could scale your product or service to be able to be able to target larger or smaller companies.
+Or you could turn your idea into a franchise and grow your profit through intermediaries.

 7. Spread the word

-Great testimonials and recommendations from people they know create trust in your company and always trumps expensive advertising.
+People trust people more than brands.
+Therefore, great testimonials and recommendations from people they know create trust in your company and always trumps expensive advertising.

-Sometimes an incentive might be needed to encourage people to recommend businesses, but make sure to specifically ask for referrals and say thank you.
+Sometimes an incentive might be needed to encourage people to recommend businesses.
+But make sure to specifically ask for referrals and say thank you.